 We have seen it in countless photographs, and let me tell you; it is even more impressive and quite divine in real life; light changes Mont Saint -Michel in its entirety from dawn to dusk, and there are plenty of quiet nooks and crannies to sneak away from crowds.

 For us, 2017 regarding travel was vividly saturated.
-We spent a week closely observing worlds best surfing athletes doing airs and competing for the title in Peniche, Portugal.
+We spent a week closely observing the worlds best surfing athletes doing airs and competing for the title in Peniche, Portugal.

-We visited sun-drenched Brittany beaches, wandered around Tallinn’s old town, explored beautiful Lisbon city and went home to Latvia to celebrate Ericeiras 1.st Birthday yet nothing compared with a trip to UNESCO World Heritage site situated just where Brittany and Normandy meet.
+We visited sun-drenched Biarritz beaches, wandered around Tallinn’s old town, explored beautiful Lisbon city and went home to Latvia to celebrate Ericeiras 1.st Birthday yet nothing compared with a trip to UNESCO World Heritage site situated just where Brittany and Normandy meet.

 It was so beautiful to experience this landscape of vastness, mudflats and shifting sand that we just couldn’t wait to share it with you.
 On the day that we visited the air was hot and laden with laughter.
 We watched a sunrise over the broad fields and waited for the first lights to brighten the island after the nightfall.
 We climbed all the way to the gothic abbey and came back to witness the sunrise.

 Visiting Mont Saint-Michel: France’s Most Picturesque UNESCO World Heritage Site

 If you are tempted to discover this magical looking place for yourself, then keep on reading as in this blog post, we share a few useful tips and hints.
 Let’s start with the obvious one, where is it and how to get there!

 Mont Saint-Michel is situated in northwest France, just between Normandy and Brittany.